 A bundle of hollow canes could make a home for solitary bees.
 Some bumblebee species will take up residence in bird boxes, or an upturned plant pot (with holes) provisioned with bedding, and located in a secure, shady area.
 Take a look at this useful bees nest Q&A.

-Meanwhile, if you are concerned about a swarm or honey bee nest, contact a local beekeeper.
+Meanwhile, if you are concerned about a honey bee swarm or nest, contact a local beekeeper so that if possible, the bees can be relocated to a safe and permanent place.
 Take a look at my information page about bee swarm removal.

 Spread the word about the need to help save the bees!
 This could range from sharing these tips to chatting with your neighbour or giving a talk about bees to your gardening groups.